 Some people need a transition phase when they go from eating meat to a plant-based diet.
 Foods during a transition will include ones that resemble meat, also known as ‘fake’ meats.

-Although I think we should be careful how much we dive into such products, if they help someone get away from eating animals then I’m all for it.
+Although I think we should be careful how much we dive into such products, if they help someone transition away from a Standard Western Diet, then I’m all for it.

 These burgers are for people that don’t care about having a sandwich that resembles meat.

 This is a solid recipe with wonderful ingredients such as kidney beans, rolled oats, Creole mustard to name but a few.
 They take about an hour to cook and just 15 minutes prep time.
 Totally delicious.